Sheet Pan Tortellini and Sausage Bake

 Variations

-This cheesy, Sheet Pan Broccoli Tortellini Bake is perfect as is, but here are some other fun variations:
+This cheesy, broccoli tortellini bake is perfect as is, but here are some other fun variations:

 - Change up the sausage to pork, turkey, or kielbasa.
 Just make sure it’s fully cooked before slicing and baking.